 Memory and the Politics of the Past: New Research and Innovation

-Introduction to our special feature on Memory and the Politics of the Past: New Research and Innovation.
+An introduction to our feature on Memory and the Politics of the Past: New Research and Innovation.

 How do we embrace remembrance in a time when the museum culture has taken on an amusement park-like atmosphere, where visitors, snack in hand, take selfies in front of the infamous Arbeit macht Frei signs of Dachau and Auschwitz?
 The posting of these selfies on Instagram and Twitter have become natural to some as Dachau has become a stop for Bavarian sightseeing tour companies.
 The third and fourth generations seem to have difficulty coming to terms with the past and feeling empathy towards its victims.